-All students taking part in UT-sponsored international travel are automatically enrolled in the UT Overseas Insurance plan, which is designed to support you if you become sick or injured while abroad.
+All students taking part in UT-sponsored international travel are automatically enrolled in the UT Overseas Insurance plan through On Call International, which is designed to support you if you become sick or injured while abroad.
 Overseas Insurance costs $19 per week and is due 10 days prior to your program start date.
 It includes two weeks of coverage before and after your program dates, free of charge.

 Overseas Insurance is not comprehensive health insurance, so we recommend that all students retain their U.S.-based health insurance while they are abroad in case they are forced to return before their program is over for any reason, such as a medical emergency.
 International students should also be aware that they may need to retain U.S.-based health insurance for visa and immigration purposes.

 For full coverage details, review the Overseas Insurance brochure.

 Visit the On Call International Program Resources page to learn more.

 - Why am I being charged for two weeks of insurance instead of one?